yuichiis/rindow-neuralnetworks/README.md

 The Rindow Neural networks is a high-level neural networks library for deep learning.

-The goal is to be able to describe network models in PHP as well as in Keras.
+The goal is to make it easy to write network models in PHP, just like Keras on Python.

 To find out more please visit our website now!